Bridge Loans Can Help You Drop Home Buying Contingencies

 Bridge Loan Rates Are Typically Quite High

-One obvious downside to a bridge loan is the high associated interest rate relative to longer-term financing option but because the loans are only intended to be kept for a short period of tit it may not matter all that much.
+One obvious downside to a bridge loan is the high associated interest rate relative to longer-term financing option but because the loans are only intended to be kept for a short period.
 As noted, interest rates on bridge loans can be costly, typically a couple percentage points or higher above what you’d receive on a traditional home loan.
 Like a standard mortgage, the interest rate can vary widely depending on all the attributes of the loan and the borrower.

 Put simply, the more risk you present to the bridge lender, the higher your rate will be.
 For example, if you need a very high-LTV loan and you’ve got marginal credit, expect an even higher rate.
 But if you’ve got excellent credit and plenty of home equity, and just need a small loan to bridge the gap, the interest rate may not be all that bad.
 And remember, these loans come with short terms, so the high cost of interest will only affect your pocketbook for a few months to a year or so.
 Just be mindful of the closing costs associated, which are often also inflated because lenders know you’ll be fairly desperate to obtain financing.